joem569/HASS-Local-House-Water-Flow-Monitoring/README.md

 # Software Setup

-So I'm going to assume that you already have a running Home Assistant setup, with the ESPHome Builder Node-RED addons already setup.
+So I'm going to assume that you already have a running Home Assistant setup, with the ESPHome Builder, Node-RED, and Studio Code Server (or any code editor) addons already setup.

 This is how I have my cards set up, Lovelace code included:

 ![Screen Shot 2025-06-19 at 2 36 23 PM](https://github.com/user-attachments/assets/6b02f86f-da57-4b71-b9f0-e52bbb586bde)